consiglionazionaledellericerche/jscontact-tools/README.md

 Validation depends not only on versions but also on profiles as described in [draft-ietf-calext-jscontact-profiles](https://datatracker.ietf.org/doc/draft-ietf-calext-jscontact-profiles/).
 Validation leverages the groups of javax.validation.
-Currently, three groups are defined: two groups for the JSContact versions and one group for the RDAP profile.
+Currently, three groups are defined: two groups for the JSContact versions and one group for the "rdap" profile.
 Default JSContact version group for validation is 2.0 introduced by [draft-ietf-calext-jscontact-uid](https://datatracker.ietf.org/doc/draft-ietf-calext-jscontact-uid/).
 Use `JSContact2VCardConfig.setVersionGroup` method or the `versionGroup` method of the JSContact2VCard builder, to set another version as the default version for validation.
 Note that the uid property is mandatory in version 1.0 but optional in version 2.0.